-Nevertheless it must be emphasised that this Code of Practice does not purport to be a guide to compliance with Safety Health and Welfare at Work legislation and should not be interpreted as such.
+It must be emphasised that this Code of Practice does not purport to be a guide to compliance with Safety Health and Welfare at Work legislation and should not be interpreted as such.
+Neither is the Code of Practice intended to absolve any individual or organisation from its obligation to comply with more detailed or specific safe work systems, provisions or guidelines relating to Fire Safety; Safety, Health and Welfare at Work or Environmental Protection.